AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-server.md

 >[!IMPORTANT]
 >
 >By default, new customers' client use the **blocking mode**.
-If they need to allow a new URL, they should contact their administrator to add it to the allow list.
+If they need to allow a new URL, they should contact their administrator to add it to the allowlist.
 >
 >Existing customers coming from a migration can use the **warning mode** for a while.
 Meanwhile they need to analyze the outbound traffic before authorizing the URLs.
-Once the list of authorized URLs defined, they should contact their administrator to add the URLs to the allow list and activate the **blocking mode**.
+Once the list of authorized URLs defined, they should contact their administrator to add the URLs to the allowlist and activate the **blocking mode**.

 ## Dynamic page security and relays {#dynamic-page-security-and-relays}